SofiaPS-bio/SQL-miniproject/README.md

 🧭 Overview

-This project challenges the traditional economic paradigm by exploring the relationship between National Wellbeing (Happiness Score) and Economic Resilience/Performance (GDP, Innovation) across various countries.
+This project challenges the traditional economic paradigm by exploring the relationship between National Wellbeing (Happiness Score), Innovation (Innovation score) and Economic erformance (GDP) across various countries.

-The central hypothesis is that high national wellbeing acts as economic infrastructure, driving higher productivity and innovation, rather than being merely a result of economic success.
-We built a relational SQL database from four complementary datasets, performed advanced querying to extract correlations, and used Python for robust data cleaning and visualization.
+The central hypothesis is that ations with superior scores in overall Happiness demonstrate proportionally higher scores in Innovation, suggesting that a thriving environment of well-being, trust, and social support acts as a more powerful catalyst for creative output than economic metrics alone.
+Simply put: Happier nations are fundamentally more innovative nations.

 🎯 Project Objectives